 Comparisons to other products or previous purchases

 For a mid-sized store, pulling and clustering reviews takes one to two days of focused work.
-It’s the single most underrated source in this exercise because it comes from buyers who’ve already committed to your brand and who have the least incentive to manufacture friction.
+It’s the single most underrated source in this exercise, because it comes from buyers who’ve already committed to your brand and who have the least incentive to manufacture friction.

 The questions your support team answers privately every day are the richest unexploited content seam in ecommerce.
 Every answered ticket is a question your team solved once, for one customer, with no indexed artefact to serve the next person who asks the same thing.